 From the trauma of disastrous events to our fears for the future, climate change is threatening our mental health as well as our planet.

-By Catriona Soutar, University of Sydney, and Grant Blashki, University of Melbourne
+By Catriona Soutar, University of Sydney, Australia, and Grant Blashki, University of Melbourne

 As we weather the COVID-19 global pandemic and the drastic changes it’s brought to our lives, the climate crisis might seem to have taken a back seat.
 Yet the threat of climate change looms as large as ever.
 As our planet heats up, scientists continue to track rising greenhouse gases, record-breaking heatwaves, extreme weather, and shifting patterns of rainfall.
 We know the threat these changes pose to our planet and future, but what is often overlooked is their impact on our mental health.